vlang/v/vlib/encoding/csv/README_csv_reader.md

 |`quote_remove`| if **true** try to remove the quotes from each cell, use only in quoted csv files|

 ## Random Access reading
-The main feature of this module is allow random access to the CSV file cells, let see an example with some custom configurations:
+The main feature of this module is to allow random access to CSV file cells, such as this example with custom configuration:
 ```v
 import encoding.csv